Bird Walk at Kommaghatta Lake, Bengaluru

 About Kommaghatta Lake

 Kommaghatta Lake in southwest Bangalore’s Kengeri-Kommaghatta area is a tranquil urban wetland that once spanned roughly 32–34 acres, offering a rare slice of nature amid the city’s expanding suburbs.
 The lake is a shallow freshwater habitat fringed by paths and greenery that invite morning walkers and nature lovers alike.
 Its shores and floating vegetation support a rich range of flora and fauna, with peri-urban biodiversity surveys recording among the highest species diversity of plants, birds, insects and aquatic life in Bangalore’s lakes.
-Many bird species have been documented here, including northern shovelers, garganeys, herons, egrets, lesser whistling ducks, and resident passerines like sunbirds and bulbuls — making it a rewarding pocket of birding close to the city.
+Around 30–38 bird species have been documented here, including northern shovelers, garganeys, herons, egrets, lesser whistling ducks, and resident passerines like sunbirds and bulbuls — making it a rewarding pocket of birding close to the city.
 Local enthusiasts also regularly spot cormorants, black-crowned night herons and other waterbirds feeding or resting on the water’s edge, while the mix of trees, shrubs, and emergent flora shelters butterflies, odonates and small fauna that add to the lake’s lively mosaic of life.

 Bird Guide: Gurprasad K R